 Try the questionnaire below to see whether you should opt for GCSE Drama.
 Do you enjoy drama?
 (Y) (N) Have you gained some good assessment marks over the past year?
 (Y) (N) Do you work well in a group?
-(Y) (N) Are you prepared to rehearse your work at lunc time and after school? h (Y) (N) Are you prepared to go on theatre trips?
+(Y) (N) Are you prepared to rehearse your work at lunch time and after school?
+(Y) (N) Are you prepared to go on theatre trips?
 (Y) (N) Are you willing to perform in front of an audience?
-(Y) (N)

-Have you got a good attendance record?
+(Y) (N) Have you got a good attendance record?
 (Y) (N) Are you willing to experiment with new ideas?
 (Y) (N) Are you reliable?
-(Y) (N) Do you want to improve your self confidence; be creative and develop your problem solving skills?
-(Y)(N)

-COMPONENT 1 - DEVISING DRAMA

-Students will create a devised performance in groups.
+(Y) (N) COURSE CONTENT COMPONENT 1 - DEVISING DRAMA Students will create a devised performance in groups.
 They can choose to work as a performer, or a designer, in this component.
 Performances will be between 5-16 minutes, depending on the size of the groups.
 Students will submit a portfolio, which will evidence the student's devising process and can be made up of a combination of writing, images, observation notes and artefacts.
 Component 1 is worth 40% of the GCSE exam.

-COMPONENT 2 - TEXT PERFORMANCE

-Students will study two extracts from the same text chosen by you them or your their teacher.
+COMPONENT 2 - TEXT PERFORMANCE Students will study two extracts from the same text chosen by them or by their teacher.
 In Component 2, students can choose to work as a performer or a designer.
 The final performance should last between 5-14 minutes and it must use sections of text from both extracts.

-Component 2 is worth 20% of the GCSE exam

-COMPONENT 3 - WRITTEN EXAM (1HR 30 MINS)

-Section A: Set Text - A series of questions based on the examination set text studied.
+Component 2 is worth 20% of the GCSE exam COMPONENT 3 - WRITTEN EXAM (1HR 30 MINS) Section A: Set Text - A series of questions based on the examination set text studied.
 The questions will focus on the process of creating and developing a performance, working as a director, performer and designer; as well as the performance of a character from a text.
 Section B: Live Theatre Review - Candidates answer one question from a choice of two, analysing and evaluating a given aspect of a live theatre production seen during the course.
 All students will be taken to a live theatre performance, which they will be expected to review.
 Component 3 is worth 40% of the GCSE exam.

 FOOD PREPARATION & NUTRITION

 (OCR J309)

 WHY STUDY GCSE FOOD PREPARATION & NUTRITION?

 This qualification aims to bring about real sustainable change, providing students with the expertise and skills to feed themselves and others better.
 It also provides a strong setting for those hoping to move forward with careers in the food and hospitality industries.
 Students discover the essentials of food science, nutrition and how to prepare and serve higher skill dishes.
 In addition to this, they will understand the huge challenges that we face globally to supply the world with nutritious and safe food.
 Food Preparation and Nutrition is suitable for all students in GMS who are aiming for an academic or vocational route at post 16.
 It is also suitable for those aiming to go into food, nutrition or dietary sciences further in their education or career paths.
 An enjoyment of cooking and an interest in learning about the science behind food ingredients is key to success in this course.
 Students are expected to work independently and make decisions, justifying their conclusions.